bens4lsu/theskinny-publish/Content/blog2/solo-week-liveblog-sorta.md

 It was Eddie and Carmel's anniversary.
 It's an occasion that I like to celebrate by finding a priest and picking a fight.
 Those of you who attended the wedding will no doubt understand why.

 After that, I decided to continue my trend of grown up movies in an actual theater.
-I saw <i>Pacific Rim</i>, and I wish I hadn't.
+I saw *Pacific Rim*, and I wish I hadn't.
 Too much people discussing what they think and not enough monsters crushing buildings and bridges.
 And really, when the monsters do eventually rise from the ocean and start crushing our cities, I think we humans can do better than giant Rock-em Sock-em robots.

 <strong>8/2/2013 10:37</strong>